fbraem/mqweb/api/queue.md

 When value is `true`, all temporary queues will be discarded.
 This parameter is optional.
 By default the value is set to `false`.

+####QAttrs

+With the QAttrs parameter you can specify which attributes must be returned from the PCF command.
+Multiple occurences of this parameter are possible.
+The value must be a valid attribute name.

+> Attrs is a synonym for QAttrs

 ####QName

 Only return queues with a name that matches *QName*.
 By